10 Minute Italian Chicken Bites

 - Spices: Italian seasoning, salt, garlic powder – these simple seasonings help to give the chicken cubes so much flavor after cooking on the stove.

-How to cook chicken cubes
+How to cook chicken pieces in a pan

 Step 1: Start by combining the Italian seasoning, lemon juice and garlic olive oil (see substations below) in a large bowl, stirring well.